Alabama Expungement Frequently Asked Questions

-The court will schedule a hearing if the alleged victim or the District Attoreny files a written objection
+The court will schedule a hearing if the alleged victim or the District Attorney files a written objection

 to the Expungement Petition being granted within forty-five (45) days.
-Otherwise, if there is no objection filed, and the judge has enough information from your Petition to make a ruling, no hearing will be set.
+Otherwise, if there is no objection filed, and the judge does not set a hearing then the judge may rule on the petition for expungement without a hearing being set.

 Are There Any Factors That The Court Takes Into Consideration When